daywiss/provable/README.md

     index: // integer representing which hash in the series will be used next
     count: //the number of hashes in this series
     seed: //a string to seed nodes crypto engine to start generating the first hash (last hash of series).
 Withold to seed with random hash.
-    clientSeed: //an additional seed value supplied, will update the hash before being returned from nextHash()
+    clientSeed: //an additional seed value supplied, will update the hash before being returned from next()
     onChange: //a function callback which returns the state of the engine after every change.
 Optionally poll state instead with engine.state()
   }